WDWaleed/MERN-Task-Manager-Frontend/README.md

 #### 18th July, 2025

 - Chore: onSuccess and onError of React Query are deprecated.
 Do something about them.
 Use onSettled if that isn't deprecated.
 Btw, these do exist for useMutation, just not for useQuery

+#### 20th July, 2025

+- Added theme toggler but made the mistake of using localStorage.
+The theme's changing but there are issues.
+Need to use Zustand to make it predictable and as expected